EJQuezada/myFlix-Angular-Client/README.md

 ## Installation

-Step 1: Clone the repository;
+ 1) Clone the repository;
-Step 2: Navigate to the project directory in the terminal;
+ 2)  Navigate to the project directory in the terminal;
-Step 3: Run npm install to install the necessary dependencies.
+ 3)   Run npm install to install the necessary dependencies.

 ## Development server